balance-charity/balance-whatsapp/README.md

 # balance-whatsapp

-A simple chrome extension to take a whatsapp group of over 100 people and generate a CSV of all of the non-contacts in the list
+A simple chrome extension that downloads all numbers in a selected group currently not in your contacts to your local machine in a form that includes clickable links to open chats in whatsapp with each contact